 The waves were lapping up against the shoreline in that comforting rhythmic fashion that coastal living brings.
 The sun had already dipped below the horizon and had left a perfectly clear night sky glowing in pinkish orange and midnight blue.
 “It’s going to be a great night for star gazing, “ Jim said as he […]

 Amanda adjusted the bike seat and explained the gears on the electric bike.
 As I got ready to peddle off out of Clifden in Connemara, she looked ahead at the dark clouds and asked, “Do you have rain paints?”
 “No…not really,” I replied looking at my water-resistant pants knowing darn well that resistant and waterproof […]

-I really hate crowds and ‘over-populated’ tourist sites.
+How do you go to a popular tourist site, but not feel like a tourist?
+It’s really a challenge at times, especially since I really dislike crowds and ‘over-populated’ tourist sites.
 This makes being a travel blogger a bit difficult at times.
-When my Wild Atlantic Way roadtrip itinerary took me to the uber-touristy Cliffs of Moher in County Clare, I wondered if I would really like it, or if all of the people would annoy me.
-They […]
+When my Wild Atlantic Way road trip itinerary took me to the uber-touristy […]